 Throughout, the South Koreans were unceasingly amazed that America was so willing to sacrifice so much of its blood and treasure in a strange land far away, and they were determined to make certain that their own soldiers stood ever strong with their American brothers – even as they themselves suffered unimaginable hardships.
 The Americans reciprocated by ensuring that South Korean forces were supplied, supported, cared for and even medivaced exactly as were the American forces, and that as much resources as possible were devoted to assisting the South Korean public.
 It was a monumental effort.

 But just consider: One Democrat sitting in the Oval Office elected to unilaterally commit the US military to a foreign “police action” citing authority granted by an unelected foreign entity, without consulting the American people much less their elected representatives in Congress – a “police action” of no consequence to the security of the nation that very easily could have enveloped the nation in global nuclear war killing countless millions.
 Isn’t that what kings and other dictators do?
 Wasn’t America created in direct opposition to such arrogant monarchy dictate?
+(When he fired MacArthur, was Truman more concerned that his secret authorization to use nuclear weapons would become public knowledge than he was with MacArthur’s rhetoric?
+Where does a President derive such incredible imperial power of no direct consequence to the nation’s security?
+Under which circumstances?)
 And that war, which paused where it began, continues today.
 This is what became known as the “Truman Doctrine”.

 Ever since World War II, American politicians, military geniuses all, have proven themselves very adept at (1) committing the US military to wars, and (2) wasting American soldiers in lost causes, over and over again.
 What those politicians have never learned is (1) following the US Constitution’s provision of having wars declared by Congress, and (2) directing their military forces to victories.
 It’s difficult to find in history an example of another country losing so many wars in succession over just 70 years.
 America has become very good indeed at wasting the blood of her best citizens for nothing.
 The only two of 13 American presidents since WW II who knew what they were doing in military matters were President Eisenhower (1953-61) and President George H.W.
 Bush (1989-93).